palewire/first-visual-story/tutorial/map.md

 // VARIABLES
 ```

-Now, back in the `index.nunjucks` template, we should create a placeholder in the page template where the map will live.
+Now, back in the `index.html` template, we should create a placeholder in the page template where the map will live.
 Let's set it right above the charts section we've just finished.

 ```{code-block} jinja
 :emphasize-lines: 1